Melted Snowman Craft - Wood, Fabric and Felt

 12. Center the hat on his head and glue it in place.

 - For a different look, you can create a stocking cap for the snowman instead of the top hat.
-Simply cut a long triangle out of stretchy solid material, sew a seam, and fit it on the snowman's head.
+Simply cut a long triangle out of stretchy solid fabric, sew a seam, and fit it on the snowman's head.
 Fold it over twice on his head to hide the raw edge, and hot glue it in place.
 Add a little pompom on the end for extra flair.

 - If you plan to showcase these snowmen at a craft show or festival, consider making stocking hats in various colors (red, green, blue, etc.) to appeal to different preferences.
 Different colored hats can be eye-catching and add variety to your collection of cute snowmen.